Indian Institute of Information Technology, Bhagalpur: Campus

-The permanent campus of IIIT Bhagalpur will be set up on 50 acre of land near Bhagalpur College of Engineering (BCE), and an initial budget of ₹128.53 crore was allocated for the construction of the IIIT.
-The construction of the permanent campus is going to start from 07 October 2021 and is expected to be completed within 18 months.
-The IIIT building will be resistant to earthquakes and floods.
+The permanent campus of IIIT Bhagalpur has been set up on 50 acre of land near Bhagalpur College of Engineering (BCE), and an initial budget of ₹128.53 crore was allocated for the construction of the IIIT.
+The construction of Phase-1 of the permanent campus has been completed.
+The IIIT building is resistant to earthquakes and floods.
 The state government had initially identified 100 acre of land in Chandi block, Nalanda district, but could not go ahead with the land acquisition due to protests from land owners.
+PM Modi inaugurated the new buildings of IIIT in Bhagalpur, Bihar.

 Temporary campus

-Currently, the academic operations are running in a temporary building.
-Bhagalpur College of Engineering (BCE) had provided the buildings to IIIT Bhagalpur on its campus.
+IIIT Bhagalpur was dedicated to the nation by Prime Minister Shri Narendra Modi on 20 February 2024, at 11:30 AM through online mode.
+At that time, academic operations were running in a temporary building provided by Bhagalpur College of Engineering (BCE), which had offered space on its campus.
+The New Boys' Hostel, completed with accommodation for 800 students, was fully equipped with all basic facilities.
+The new campus is now fully operational and functioning effectively.

 Academics

-IIIT Bhagalpur offers three B.Tech courses in Electronics and Communication Engineering, Computer Science Engineering and Mechatronics with an intake capacity of 150 students in computer science engineering 75 in electronics and communication engineering and 38 in mechatronics.
-The institute has started M.Tech and Ph.D. programs from August 2021.
+IIIT Bhagalpur offers four B.Tech. courses in Electronics and Communication Engineering, Computer Science Engineering, Mathematics and Computing, and Mechatronics and Automation with an intake capacity of 150 students in computer science engineering 75 in electronics and communication engineering, 27 in Mathematics and Computing and 60 in mechatronics.
+The institute has started M.Tech. and Ph.D. programs from August 2021.

+M. Tech and Ph.D.
+(Research)

+The institute has specialisation in following domains.